Gross-Rosen concentration camp: The camp

 KZ Gross-Rosen was set up in the summer of 1940 as a satellite camp of the Sachsenhausen concentration camp from Oranienburg.
 Initially, the slave labour was carried out in a huge stone quarry owned by the SS-Deutsche Erd- und Steinwerke GmbH (SS German Earth and Stone Works).
 In the fall of 1940 the use of labour in Upper Silesia was taken over by the new Organization Schmelt formed on the orders of Heinrich Himmler.
 It was named after its leader SS-Oberführer Albrecht Schmelt.
-The company was put in charge of employment from the camps with Jews intended to work for food only.
+The company was put in charge of employment of prisoners from the camps with Jews intended to work for food only.

-The Gross-Rosen location close to occupied Poland was of considerable advantage.
-Prisoners were put to work in the construction of a system of subcamps for expelees from the annexed territories.
+The Gross-Rosen location, close to occupied Poland, was of considerable advantage.
+Prisoners were put to work in the construction of a system of subcamps for expellees from the annexed territories.
 Gross Rosen became an independent camp on 1 May 1941.
 As the complex grew, the majority of inmates were put to work in the new Nazi enterprises attached to these subcamps.

 In October 1941 the SS transferred about 3,000 Soviet POWs to Gross-Rosen for execution by shooting.
 Gross-Rosen was known for its brutal treatment of the so-called Nacht und Nebel prisoners vanishing without a trace from targeted communities.
 Most died in the granite quarry.
 The brutal treatment of the political and Jewish prisoners was not only in the hands of guards and German criminal prisoners brought in by the SS, but to a lesser extent also fuelled by the German administration of the stone quarry responsible for starvation rations and denial of medical help.
 In 1942, for political prisoners, the average survival time-span was less than two months.

 Due to a change of policy in August 1942, prisoners were likely to survive longer because they were needed as slave workers in German war industries.
 Among the companies that benefited from the slave labour of the concentration camp inmates were German electronics manufacturers such as Blaupunkt, Siemens, as well as Krupp, IG Farben, and Daimler-Benz, among others.
 Some prisoners who were not able to work but not yet dying were sent to the Dachau concentration camp in so-called invalid transports.

 The largest population of inmates, however, were Jews, initially from the Dachau and Sachsenhausen camps, and later from Buchenwald.
 During the camp's existence, the Jewish inmate population came mainly from Poland and Hungary; others were from Belgium, France, Netherlands, Greece, Yugoslavia, Slovakia, and Italy.

 Following the unsuccessful Polish Warsaw Uprising of 1944, the Germans deported 3,000 Poles from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Gross-Rosen.
 Those Poles were mainly people of 20 to 40 years of age.